 Please consider furthering your impact by inviting your friends to support our mission.

 And you may have segments of your audience that really look forward to your appeal package each year.
 But it’s important to communicate with others in the channels they prefer.

 Consider directing donors who receive your print appeal to your online giving page with a slightly different URL for more accurate results.
 And attach UTM codes to donation page links that appear outside of your website.

-But if most of the traffic on your online donation page comes from other sources, you can probably cut down on how much mail you send.
+If you find most of the traffic to your online donation page comes from other sources, you can probably cut down on how much mail you send.
 This will free up some money that can go into other fundraising efforts, or directly towards your mission!